-Try this hearty and comforting soup filled with all the flavors of lasagna – ground beef, Prego Traditional Italian Sauce, pasta, and lots of cheese!
+Hearty and comforting soup filled with all the flavors of lasagna - ground beef, marinara sauce, pasta, and lots of cheese!
 Made in one pot and ready in under an hour.

 - 1 pound lean ground beef